Angel0po/EDA_BON-AO/README.md

   ![image](https://github.com/user-attachments/assets/77c99b01-85f4-435e-ab10-ca65f077fda0)

   To visualize the number of outliers, a boxplot can be used to do this.
-As such the block of code was implemented beliow.
+As such, the block of code was implemented below.

   ``` python
   plt.figure(figsize=(15, 5))